rindPHI/isla/islaspec.md

   `.` allows addressing *direct* children of a nonterminal that appear in at least one expansion alternative.
-If more than one occurrence of a nonterminal symbol appear in the same expansion alternative, indices `<type>[idx]` can be use to choose the one to constrain.
+If more than one occurrence of a nonterminal symbol appear in the same expansion alternative, indices `<type>[idx]` can be used to choose the one to constrain.
 * For each segment chain consisting of more than one segment, we eliminate the segments from left to right by introducing universal quantifiers.
 * XPath expressions *do not add expressiveness* to ISLa: They are translated to